-If you leave the Company and all affiliates after completing 15 years of service but prior to your 55th birthday, you are eligible for a deferred vested benefit.
+If you leave the Company after completing 15 years of service, but prior to your 55th birthday, you are eligible for a deferred vested benefit.
+You can begin your deferred vested benefit on the first of the month coincident with or next following your 55th birthday.